 Knowing how the capital stack works is important for investors who want to spread their investments wisely and stay flexible in changing markets.

-Understanding the capital stack can help you make smarter choices that match your comfort level with risk and what you hope to achieve with your investments.
+Understanding the capital stack can help you make smarter choices that align with your risk tolerance and your goals for your investments.

 - Senior debt